bitcoin-abe/bitcoin-abe/README.md

 replaces it.
 For help with address_version, please open doc/FAQ.html in a web browser.

-The web interface is currently unaware of name and proof-of-stake transactions, but see namecoin_dump.py in the tools directory.
+The web interface is currently unaware of name transactions, but see namecoin_dump.py in the tools directory.

 More information
 ----------------